 • Acupupressure : pressure of an acupuncture point to release

 tension or stimulate that specific point's therapeutic properties

 • Triggor point therapy: similar to acupressure deep pressure

 • Joint mobilization: stretching, muscle resistant exercises,

-relaxed assisted joint range of motion
+relaxed and assisted joint motion range

-These techniques aim to bring muscle tension balance, reduce and relax stress by activating the parasympathetic nervous system, decreasing inflammation, and reducing pain.
+These techniques aim to bring balance to muscle tension, and reduce and relax stress by activating the parasympathetic nervous system, decreasing inflammation, and reducing pain.

 Gentle manipulation and/or light pressure targeting the central nervous system along the spine and head with Chinese meridians, overlapping the osteopathic and Chinese medicine theories.
 The compression of areas sends signals to the central nervous system and/or meridian, which activates the area of the body to harmonize and bring homeostasis to the area of imbalance.
 This improves the circulation, eliminating lymph buildup, reducing pain and/or increasing function.
 This is safe if the patient has acute or chronic ailments, recent trauma such as a car accident and/or a sports injury.
 Cranial work enhances our rest and digest (parasympathetic nervous) system state, which reduces cortisol levels and alleviates the side effects of stress in the long term flight or fight (sympathetic nervous system) state.

 This can reduce ailments such as migraines, indigestion, lack of mental clarity,